-I don’t think I ever purchased travel insurance until it was mandatory for my daughter’s choir trip.
-Now, I don’t know how I ever traveled abroad without it!
-From a medical coverage perspective alone, I’ll never travel internationally again without it.
-Be sure to purchase travel insurance when visiting Europe for the first time.
+I don’t think I ever purchased travel insurance until it was mandatory for my daughter’s high school choir trip.
+Now that we’ve all survived a pandemic, I don’t think I’ll ever travel without it!
+So be sure to purchase travel insurance when visiting Europe for the first time.

 14. Contact your bank

 Be sure to contact your bank before visiting Europe for the first time.
 Not only will you want to fully understand the costs associated with using your cards abroad — including withdrawing cash from an ATM — you’ll also want them to know that you’ll be traveling abroad so that they don’t turn off your cards when foreign transactions start coming in.

 If the conversion fees are reasonable, consider converting some cash into the currency of your destination before you go.
 Because I bank with USAA serving active duty military and dependents around the world, I never bother to convert currency before my trip.
 And it’s never been a problem.